bruinxiong/xionglin.github.io/README.md

 ## Hobbies:

-Photography, Travel, Figure collection (Saint Seiya, Mazinger and so on), LEGO and Cooking.
+Photography, Travel, Figure collection (Saint Seiya, Mazinger and MB Gundam so on), LEGO and Cooking.

 ## Contact: